 the Litani River to delineate the northern border of Israel.

-entire basin of the Litani River is located within the borders of Lebanon.
+basin of the Litani River is located within the borders of Lebanon.
 The Litani rises in the north and flows south and southwestwards.

-The river enters a gorge, flows about 30 kilometers and turns right (to the west), finally emptying
+The river enters a gorge, flows about 30 kilometers and turns right (to the west), finally emptying into the Mediterranean

-is no secret that Israel is a water-poor state and that the problem is getting worse.
+Sea.
+It is no secret that Israel is a water-poor state and that the problem is getting worse.
 The nearest

 part of the Litani to Israel is just four kilometers from Israel's border, which makes it very tempting for dry Israel to

 covet.
 Litani has high quality water with very low salinity.
-Harnessing of Litani power (by damming) is also essential to
+Harnessing of Litani power (by damming) is also essential

 where it is used for irrigation for areas south of Beirut.